 A: Your first step is to choose a qualified plastic surgeon, make sure your surgeon has completed an accredited Plastic Surgeon Residency, is board certified by the American Board of Plastic Surgery and has privilege's to do your specific procedure at the major area hospitals.
 Please see “How do I choose a qualified surgeon?”
 Once you have chosen your physician, set up an appointment for a consultation.
 To set up an appointment with one of the qualified physicians at Crystal Clinic Plastic Surgeons, please call 330-668-4065 or 1-800-662-4043 x4221.

 Q: I’m concerned about privacy.
 Will my surgery be confidential?

 A: Crystal Clinic Plastic Surgeons understands your need for privacy and takes care to keep your decision to have cosmetic surgery confidential.
 We have our own surgical staff dedicated to your confidentiality, and your cosmetic procedure will be done in our private, certified surgical suite and recovery room.
 A separate entrance and waiting room are available for cosmetic surgery patients.
 We even take great care not to mail information to your home unless you have given us permission to do so.

 Q: Where are you located?

-A: For your convenience, Crystal Clinic Plastic Surgeons has six office locations in Green, Hudson, Montrose, Barberton, Canton, and Beachwood.
+A: For your convenience, Crystal Clinic Plastic Surgeons has eight office locations in Green, Hudson, Kent, Medina, Montrose, Barberton, Canton, and Beachwood.
 Please visit the page of an office nearest you for more information, directions and maps.